HamishGD/HamishDavie_T1A2/README.md

 SCREENSHOTS: (see Screenshots pictures of site)

 TARGET AUDIENCE: The target audience for this portfolio website is ultimately any potential future employers.
-However, this project was designed as a beginner's porfolio website in mind, and as such will need to be updated and modified extensively to suit a professional employee.
-However, from an assessment point of view, it suffices.
+However, this project was designed as a beginner's porfolio website in mind, and as such will need to be updated and modified extensively to suit professional standards.

 TECH STACK: I utilised HTML & CSS only throughout the building process of this portfolio website, before deploying to Netlify.
 My future professional porfolio website will include a far wider variety of tools including javascript and more extensive html & css practices.